 Everyone knows that a primary goal for many, if not most, startups and tech companies is to eventually sell the company, even if the founders intend to remain with the company.
 It goes without saying that selling your company can result in an enormous payday and provide continued vitality for the company going forward.
 That said, it’s critical that owners/entrepreneurs comply with legal requirements and protect their legal interests throughout the sales process (also known as the “M&A process”) to maximize their chances for a positive outcome.

 With that in mind, this month I’m beginning a series of blog posts on the legal considerations you’ll need to keep in mind when selling your business.
 We begin with taking a look at an overview of the process involved in a merger or acquisition (often referred to as an “M&A deal”).
 Below is a high-level look at six essential steps to successfully completing the M&A process, and in future posts, we will dive deeper into what each one means for you.
 [Read more…]

 For many startup founders, what led them into the risky but thrilling world of starting their own company was technology, innovation, the ability to affect the world, and the freedom of being their own boss.
 Learning the ins and outs of financing, attracting investors, and understanding how to comply with state and federal securities laws is probably not at the top of the list of a startup founder’s most favorite things.
-But, given that the vast majority of startups will rely on outside financing in their early years while they progress in stages of production and expansion, their founders are going to eventually need to do some real-world study in the basics of how raising capital works in order to grow their business while protecting their vision.
+But, given that the vast majority of startups will rely on outside financing in their early years while they progress in stages of production and expansion, their founders are going to eventually need to do some real-world study in the basics of raising startup capital in order to grow their business while protecting their vision.
 [Read more…]